-To reap initial rewards, we now prove that causal inference with SPN is tractable. \begin{theorem} \textbf{(Tractable Causal Inference.)} Let $q$ be the interventional estimand of SPN $\mathcal{S}=((V,E),\mathbf{w})$ for $Q\in\mathcal{L}_2$.
-Further, let $p{=}|q|$ and $r{=}|E|$, with $p{<}r$, denote the sizes of the estimand and network respectively.
-Then $q$ is being computed in time linear in the size of the network $\mathcal{O}(r)$. \end{theorem} Opposed to (causal) BN where inference is generally intractable (\#P complexity), Thm.\ref{thm:tci} suggests that any estimand can be computed efficiently using SPN even if the estimand identifies an interventional quantity, thereby transferring tractability of inference also to causal inference.
+Before investigating the this tractability of causal inference issue, let's define formally what we mean by \emph{tractable} inference. \begin{defin} Let $R$ denote the variable in which the model's runtime scales (e.g.\ the number of edges in the DAG for an SPN, the number of variables in the DAG for a BN).
+A scaling of $\mathcal{O}(\text{poly}(R))$ of polynomial time is called tractable. \end{defin} Note that $\emph{\text{poly}}$ includes high-degree polynomials (e.g.\ $x^{3004}$) and that for SPN we usually have $\emph{\text{poly}}:=x$, that is, linear time complexity.
+It is also important to note that $R$ is different for different models, but interestingly, the number of edges for SPNs does not ``explode" exponentially---so indeed, SPNs are far more efficient computation-wise even in practice.
+To reap initial rewards, we now prove that causal inference with SPN is in fact tractable. \begin{corollary} Let $Q\in\mathcal{L}_2$ be an identifiable query, $|Q|$ be its number of aggregating terms in $\mathcal{L}_1$ and $R$ be the number of edges in the DAG of SPN $\mathcal{S}$.
+If $|Q|<R$, then $Q$ is tractable. $\blacksquare$ \end{corollary} Opposed to (Causal) BN where inference is generally intractable (\#P complexity), Cor.\ref{cor:tci-spn} suggests that any estimand can be computed efficiently using SPN even if the estimand identifies an interventional quantity, thereby transferring tractability of inference also to causal inference.